If selected as a 2018 Honoree, the young women will participate in the following functions:

 Honorees and their mothers, stepmothers or guardians are asked to attend this informational gathering on Sunday, November 19, 2017 from 2:00 – 4:00 p.m. held at the Distance Learning Lab (Medina High School; across from the gymnasium).
 At this time, members of the Spring Leadership Ball Committee will explain the various activities associated with the ball and will answer any questions you may have.
 The young ladies will be recognized and have the opportunity to meet one another and the various Spring Leadership Ball committee women with whom they will be working.

 Formal Staircase Photograph

 A formal staircase photo is taken and will appear in a local newspaper in the spring.
-The photo shoot has been scheduled for 10:00 a.m. on Saturday, March 11th at Medina Country Club (5588 Wedgewood Rd).
+The photo shoot has been scheduled for 9:30 a.m. on Saturday, March 10th at Medina Country Club (5588 Wedgewood Rd).
 Honorees will wear their white ball gowns and be photographed together and separately.
-All dresses must meet final approval by this date.
+All dresses MUST meet final approval by this date.

 *Additional functions can include: honoree pampering night, a social event for honorees/escorts, and a service experience in partnership with Feeding Medina County.
 More information will be provided at a later date.